pdarsh58/ATM_Machine/README.md

 # ATM_Machine

+Program utilies Object-oriented Programming and uses Java.

-Program works at a small scale by creating a Account Holder with name Bob and its login information using Java.
-Program will give you User ID and PIN.
-Then, you can use that and choose from this menu options:
+Program works at a small scale by first creating an account for client Bob and displays its User ID and PIN.
+Then, displays following options:

 1) Deposit
 2) Withdraw